Romanian philosophy: The Epoch of the Restored Autochthonous Dynasties

-Heliade Rădulescu proposes, against monisms and dualisms of all kind, a trinitarian philosophy.
-He affirms that all philosophical concepts come in dualities, which can be classified in two categories: sympathetic (or parallel) and antipathetic.
-A sympathetic duality is formed by two "positive" terms, which indicate an existence: time / space; spirit / matter; right / duty etc. An antipathetic duality contains a positive and a negative term: life / death; movement / inertia; good / evil etc. Now, each sympathetic duality produces a third term, through which the dualism is overcome.
-Here are some examples: spirit / matter / universe; form / substance / body; progress / conservation / perfectibility; spiritual man / physical man / moral man.
-Beginning from here, Heliade Rădulescu develops a kind of cosmology, by means of naïve although ingenious geometrical considerations.
-He means thus to offer a metaphysical explanation of progress and then, armed with this metaphysics, to fight the liberalism.
-For his final purpose is to offer an argument in support of his political position, called "progressive conservatism".
-To those who reply that this is an inconsistent position, he answers that the duality progress / conservation is not antipathetic, but sympathetic, and that only a progressive conservatism is perfectible.
+Heliade Rădulescu proposed, against monisms and dualisms of all kind, a trinitarian philosophy.
+He affirmed that all philosophical concepts come in dualities, which can be classified in two categories: sympathetic (or parallel) and antipathetic.
+A sympathetic duality is formed by two "positive" terms, which indicate an existence: time / space; spirit / matter; right / duty etc. An antipathetic duality contains a positive and a negative term: life / death; movement / inertia; good / evil.
+Each sympathetic duality produces a third term, through which the dualism is overcome in the form of active principle – passive principle – (generate) a result, for example: spirit / matter / universe; form / substance / body; progress / conservation / perfectibility; spiritual man / physical man / moral man.
+Beginning from here, Heliade Rădulescu developed a kind of cosmology.
+In his view, the spirit, being immaterial, can only come into contact with the matter through the mediation of the matter's most immaterial parts.

 The Epoch of Charles I (Carol I)

-In 1860 and 1864 Prince Alexandru Ioan Cuza founds the Universities of Iași and Bucharest, and in 1866 Karl von Hohenzollern-Sigmaringen becomes, under the name Carol I, Domnitor of the Principality of Romania, which will later become the Kingdom of Romania.
-This event marks a new wave of westernization, as well as a reaction against the formerly prevalent cultural model, that of Enlightenment.
-Almost at the same time, in 1863, the "Junimnea" literary society is founded in Iași.
+In 1860 and 1864 Prince Alexandru Ioan Cuza founded the Universities of Iași and Bucharest, and in 1866 Karl von Hohenzollern-Sigmaringen became, under the name Carol I, Domnitor of the Principality of Romania, which would later become the Kingdom of Romania.
+Almost at the same time, in 1863, the "Junimnea" literary society was founded in Iași.

-The last thirty years of the 19th century are culturally dominated by the Junimea society.
-The Romanian philosophy will have a new beginning and, for the first time, an international echo.
-The philosophers from Junimea were Titu Maiorescu (1840–1917), Vasile Conta (1846–1882), Alexandru Xenopol (1847–1920), Mihai Eminescu (1850–1889), Constantin Leonardescu (1844–1907), Ioan Pop Florantin (1843–1926).
+The last thirty years of the 19th century were culturally dominated by the Junimea society.
+Founded in 1863 by Titu Maiorescu (1840–1917) and Petre P. Carp (1837-1919), Vasile Conta (1846–1882), Alexandru Xenopol (1847–1920), Mihai Eminescu (1850–1889), Constantin Leonardescu (1844–1907), Ioan Pop Florantin (1843–1926).

-Titu Maiorescu studied the philosophy in Berlin, and obtained his two doctorates from the University of Giessen, and later from the University of Paris.
-His first philosophical paper was Einiges Philosophische in gemeinfasslicher Form (1860), a work that was rather well received, written under the influence of Herbart and Feuerbach.
-In Romanian, his most important contribution was a Logic (1876), influenced by Herbart, who had numerous reprints and served as a textbook until the years 1930.
-He was a proponent of Kant's philosophy, and he was skeptical with respect to the possibility of an original, creative, Romanian philosophy.
+Titu Maiorescu studied the philosophy at Theresianum between 1851 and 1858, under the guidance of H. Suttner who introduced him to Herbart's philosophy.
+He obtained his two doctorates from the University of Giessen, and later from the University of Paris.
+His first philosophical paper was Einiges Philosophische in gemeinfasslicher Form (1860), written under the influence of Herbart and Feuerbach.
+He became a member of Berlin Philosophical Society, which represented Hegelianism.
+Returning to his country in November 1861, he held lectures on logic and history of philosophy at the University of Iasi (1863–1871) and University of Bucharest (1884–1907), where his students included Constantin Rădulescu-Motru, Ion Petrovici, P. P. Negulescu, Mircea Florian.